 The reports’ findings are of direct relevance to brands, retailers, suppliers, governments and all other parties who are working with and in textile and apparel supply chains as many of them continue to source clothing from factories employing workers who struggle to make ends meet.
 For example, brands need to consider more than their margins when deciding where to make their clothes.
 Their decisions have a real and meaningful impact on the lives of these women and their families.
 The Diaries offer an opportunity for key global stakeholders to work collaboratively and bring about systemic change in the garment industry.

-You can navigate to the reports by clicking here, or clicking on the Reports tab at the top of this page.
+You can navigate to the reports by clicking here, or clicking on the Pilot Phase tab at the top of this page.